 27.27g of carbohydrates for every 100g of a whey protein supplement?

-As a rule, we find values from 5g to 10g of carbohydrates in protein supplements, now 27 grams is undoubtedly absurd.
+As a rule, we find values of 5g to 10g of carbohydrates in protein supplements, now, 27 grams is undoubtedly absurd.

-That is, the so-called recovery matrix that includes Creatine, Taurine and other amino acids, is counted as protein, when in fact they are just isolated amino acids and not complete protein.
+That is, the so-called recovery matrix that includes Creatine, Taurine and other amino acids, are counted as protein, when, in fact, they are only isolated amino acids and not complete protein.

-It is impossible to say to what extent this detracts from the quality of this supplement, as there is no amino acid profile.
+It is impossible to say to what extent this impairs the quality of this supplement, as there is no amino acid profile.

 Although the price varies from store to store, this is the average price at which we find this Muscletech supplement:

 The price is not high, but it is far from being low, especially considering the quality of the product.

 It has a price similar to that of Elite Whey from Dymatize, however, it is much lower in terms of quality.

 You find this supplement available here and you can still use the code GVIRTUAL to get a discount.

 It is also available at Body & Fit here.